ECTS Philippe Bordier Award

 All nominations are reviewed by an independent panel of reviewers.
 The final decision is based on the marks and comments from the reviewers and any conflicts of interest are identified and dealt with appropriately.

-Winner of the 2022 Bordier Award
+Winner of the 2025 Philippe Bordier Award

 For a full list of previous Award recipients, please visit the Previous Grants section.